 They lived in the tiny town of Point Pleasant, WV, and drove late at night to the local “lovers’ lane” called the TNT plant, a deserted explosives manufacturing and storage facility seven miles outside of Point Pleasant in the woods.
 While driving they passed a pair of red eyes by the roadside.
 They panicked and tried to get away, but the red eyes followed them, at speeds they reported of 100 mph.
 They reported to the local police, who said they knew the kids to be trustworthy witnesses, that the eyes belonged to a man up to seven feet tall, with wings folded on his back.

-Unfortunately, this movie received mixed reviews by the critics.
+Unfortunately, this movie received mixed reviews from critics.

 - IMDB: Silence of the Lambs